jes/notes/toyideas.md

 It's a bunch of clock parts (shafts, gears, pendulum, hands, etc.) but the shafts are all on suction cups so that they can be stuck to a window, and you lay out your mechanism by sticking shafts to the window and putting all the parts on the shafts.

+## Oscillating roundabout

+A swing is a ride-on pendulum.
+An oscillating roundabout is a ride-on *balance wheel*.

+The main difference is that the period of the balance wheel depends on the moment of inertia, which means it will be faster for smaller kids.
+Also that rogue kids can put a lot more energy into a balance wheel than they can into a pendulum, because with a swing they are limited by how high they can reach, but with an oscillating roundabout they are only limited by how much torque they can apply.
+So it may be a dangerous toy.